botaul/botmaster/README.md

 ```

 ## Deploy to Heroku, You can search it on google
-Don't forget to make .gitignore file.
 I suggest you to deploy it from Heroku CLI

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.